RackunSec/Penetration-Testing-Grimoire/Enumeration/initial_scans.md

 3. [__SQLMap__](https://github.com/sqlmapproject/sqlmap) scan if any GET or POST input was found in the manual tests
 ## Service Enumeration and Fingerprinting
 This section of this module will focus on the service scanning and techniques on how to get service information to be used for vulnerability analysis on the target system.
-### NMAP
-Initial `nmap` scan should be done without specifying a port range but adding service fingerprinting as,

-`nmap -A (TARGET IP ADDRESS)`

-This type of scan takes a considerable amount of time to complete.
-If it's moving terribly slow, I recommend doing the scan without the service fingerprinting and then performing the scan per port as you search for vulnerabilities.
-A full port scan, which could take hours depending on the network bandwidth and responses from the target system, can be done with the following `nmap` command,

-`nmap -A -p 0-65535 (TARGET IP ADDRESS)`